2011 AFC Asian Cup: Official match ball

 The Nike Total 90 Tracer was the official match ball of the tournament.

 Official mascot

 Official mascot were Saboog, Tmbki, Freha, Zkriti and Tranaa.
+They are a family of Jerboas, a rodent found in the deserts of Qatar.
+The characters are named after different locations in the north, south, east and west of Qatar.

 Official song

 For marketing of the event, the organisers opted for the slogan "Yalla Asia" with a song sung by international artists Jay Sean and Karl Wolf, featuring Radhika Vekaria.

 Yalla Asia was composed and written by Radhika Vekaria, Max Herman and Zoulikha El Fassi.
 Max Herman produced the record for Zoul Projects 2011.
 The music video features Football Free Stylers Abbas Farid and Soufiane Touzani.

 The music video was released on January 9, 2011.